Performance Impact

 JavaScript Optimization

-Modern JavaScript optimization techniques:
+Modern JavaScript optimization techniques for 2026:

 - Tree shaking: Remove unused code from bundles